 Remember to decide how you are going to assess their ability to meet the person specification, via this task – there needs to be a clear link so that they understand what you are looking for.

 Interviews should ideally be undertaken by two or more people, in order to be a fair, objective assessment of whether the candidate meets the person specification and could effectively carry out the role.
-Interviews are about the candidate getting to know you as well, so consider it a two-way process and offer further information where possible:
+Interviews are about the candidate getting to know more about the role, see if they would be interested in accepting and assess whether the organisation is the right for them, so consider it a two-way process and offer further information where possible:

-- Set the scene and put them at ease
+- Introductions, explain the process and a brief overview of the role to set the scene and put them at ease

 - Try to take a coaching and supportive (rather than testing) approach